-Short term disability insurance policies typically consider birth a disability.
+A short term disability insurance policy typically considers giving birth a disability.
 In general, short term disability payments will last for six weeks after normal delivery and eight weeks for a C-section.
 Some policies will also provide eight weeks of benefits for the birth of twins or triplets.

 The disability period will usually begin the day you give birth.
 But if you need to leave work prior to delivery, the insurance company will consider you disabled when, as a result of pregnancy, you cannot perform the main duties of your occupation.
 It begins on the date you stop working as recommended by your physician.
 However, policies typically dictate that you can’t start disability payments earlier than four weeks before your due date.

 Keep in mind that if you choose to stay home during your pregnancy, disability insurance will not provide benefits during that period.
 On the other hand, you might start collecting benefits if your doctor orders bed rest prior to delivery.